genomika/summercourse/Course_Materials/alignment/Tutorial.md

 In this hands-on will learn how to align DNAseq data with most widely used software today.
 Building a whole genome index requires a lot of RAM memory and almost one hour in a typical workstation, for this reason **in this tutorial we will work with targeted panel of genes data** to speed up the exercises.
 The same steps would be done for a whole genome alignment.

+Once raw sequence files are generated (in FASTQ format) and quality-checked, the next step in most NGS pipelines is mapping to a reference genome.
+For individual sequences of interest, it is common to use a tool like BLAST to identify genes or species of origin.
+However, a typical example NGS dataset may have tens to hundreds of millions of reads, which BLAST and similar tools are not designed to handle.
+Thus, a large set of computational tools have been developed to quickly, and with sufficient (but not absolute) accuracy align each read to its best location, if any, in a reference.
+Even though many mapping tools exist, a few individual programs have a dominant "market share" of the NGS world.
+These programs vary widely in their design, inputs, outputs, and applications.
+In this section, we will primarily focus on two of the most versatile mappers: BWA and Bowtie2 (only comments).

 ### NGS aligners discussed: